Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-09-09;  I'm eventually going to have to edit a lot of these for brevity.
 Right now I'm still gathering material and performing first-pass analysis.
 My intention is that eventually, every technology's commentary will fit on a two-page spread in a book...
 I really like the Imperial Processions of the Arts.
 I adore the idea of seven hundred year art exhibitions.
 It shows off to me that the Imperials truly understand the love of immortality.

 2021-09-11;  I'm introducing a new Rehabilitative classification for technologies that I think would tend to rehabilitate people who might otherwise be useless to society.
 We'll see how many of the techs in each ideology qualify...

+2021-09-13;  I *really* need to do something about the poorly defined 'utopia' measure.
+I'm going to rewrite all of this by the time I'm setting it for a book, but...
+I don't know how to interpret that measure.
+It isn't contributing something stably useful to my thoughts.
+I need to break it down somehow to know how it can contribute to my future final writeup.
+The protection rating already can replace part of the original function of the utopia rating.
+Maybe I need to use liberation and protection ratings to represent the most famed tradeoff in politics.

+2021-09-13;  New "me-points" scale.
+3 me-points means "this lowers my active hostility to reproduction."
+2 me-points means "I think this develops the talents of people similar to myself."
+1 me-points means "I really like this."
+0 me-points means "I don't see this as especially wonderful, but I could enjoy the company of people who like it."  -1 me-points means "I am actively opposed to the development of this."

 ---
 The Much-Reviled Lower Classes